xiongyu0523/azure-sphere-mbedtls/README.md

 ### Prep your device

 1. Ensure that your Azure Sphere device is connected to your PC, and your PC is connected to the internet.
-2. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 19.09.
+2. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 21.01.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
 Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) as needed.
 3. Open Azure Sphere Developer Command Prompt and issue the following command:

    ```
-   azsphere dev prep-debug
+   azsphere device enable-development
    ```

 ### Build and deploy the application

-1. Start Visual Studio.
+1. Start Visual Studio 2019.
-2. From the **File** menu, select **Open > Open a project or Solution** and navigate to the git folder
+2. From the File menu, select Open > CMake... and navigate to the folder that contains the sample to load
-3. Select the file azure-sphere-mbedtls.sln and then click **Open**.
+3. In Solution Explorer, right-click the CMakeLists.txt file, and select Generate Cache for azure-sphere-mqtts.
+This step performs the cmake build process to generate the native ninja build files.
-4. Press **F5** to build and debug the application
+4. In Solution Explorer, right-click the CMakeLists.txt file, and select Build to build the project and generate .imagepackage target.
-5. In **Device Output** window, you will observe below logs:
+5. Double click CMakeLists.txt file and press F5 to start the application with debugging.

    ```
     .
 Azure Sphere network is... ok